 - Check the multimeter reading and jot it down, the voltage regulator should cap the amount to 14.5v.
 If the reading is over 14.5v then your voltage regulator is most definitely faulty.

 Another known problem in the same category is that some poorly manufactured alternator belts can cause power surges due to static build up.
-This problem can be found by performing the check above and hopefully fixed by replacing the alternator belt with a premium brand or by installing resistors to the low and high beam circuits which is a common ‘online forum’ notable fix.
-The problem is that the surge may also be the voltage regulator, so try replacing the regulator first to see if it fixes the problem.
+This problem can be found by performing the check above and hopefully fixed by replacing the alternator belt with a premium brand, or by installing resistors to the low and high beam circuits.
+This is a common ‘online forum’ notable fix for some vehicles.
+Try replacing the regulator first to see if it fixes the problem.

-This can cause the current or ‘flow’ of electricity to arc between the connections on and off which in-turn can suddenly cause an increase in heat.
+This can cause the current or ‘flow’ of electricity to contact intermittently on and off, this can in-turn cause an increase in heat.
 Temperatures that go beyond what the bulb is designed to cater for will easily cause the filament inside to blow.